-By statute, the Board is charged with the care, preservation, and improvement of university property and with the protection and safety of students, faculty, and staff on the property.
+By statute, the Board is charged with the care, preservation, and improvement of university property and with the protection and safety of students, faculty, and staff on the and other persons residing on such property.
 The Board also is charged with regulating the government and discipline of students and, in respect to the government of the University, may make such regulations as the Board deems expedient, not contrary to law.
-The Board has authority over the roads and highways within the University campus and may prohibit entrance to the property of undesirable and disorderly persons or eject such persons from the property (§23-122, Code of Virginia, as amended).
+The Board has authority over the roads and highways within the University campus and may prohibit entrance to the property of undesirable and disorderly persons or eject such persons from the property (§23-122 23.1-2603), Code of Virginia, as amended).

-Following are examples of the responsibilities of the Board, as set forth in state statutes or as developed through tradition and practice.
+Following are examples of the responsibilities of the Board, as set forth in state statutes or as developed through tradition and practice (see §23.1-1303).
 The list, however, is not necessarily inclusive.

-- 1. Appointment of the President of the University. - Approve appointments and fix salaries of the faculty, university staff, and other personnel.1 - 3.
-Establish fees, tuition, and other charges imposed by the University on students. - 4.
-Review and approval of the University's budgets and overview of its financial management. - 5.
+- 1. Appointment of the President of the University. - Approve appointments and fix salaries of the faculty, university staff, and other personnel.1 - Establish fees, tuition, and other charges imposed by the University on students (see Section 5b). - Review and approval of the University's budgets and overview of its financial management. - 5.
 Review and approval of proposed academic degree programs and the general overview of the academic programs of the University. - 6.
 Review and approval of the establishment of new colleges or departments. - 7.
-Ratification of appointments by the President or vice presidents. - 8.
-Representation of the University to citizens and officers of the Commonwealth of Virginia, especially in clarifying the purpose and mission of the University. - 9.
-Approval of promotions, grants of tenure, and employment of individuals.2 - 10.
+Ratification of appointments by the President or vice presidents. - Representation of the University to citizens and officers of the Commonwealth of Virginia, especially in clarifying the purpose and mission of the University. - Approval of promotions, grants of tenure, and employment of individuals.2 - 10.
 Review and approval of physical plant development of the campus. - 11.
-The naming of buildings and other major facilities on campus. - 12.
-Review and approval of grants of rights-of-way and easement on University property. - 13.
+The naming of buildings and other major facilities on campus. - Review and approval of grants of rights-of-way and easement on University property. - 13.
 Review and approval of real property transactions. - 14.
 Exercise of the power of eminent domain. - 15.
-Review and approval of personnel policies for the faculty and university staff. - 16.
-Subject to management agreement between the Commonwealth of Virginia and Virginia Tech, the Board has full responsibility for management of Virginia Tech. (§23-38.91, Code of Virginia, as amended).
+Review and approval of personnel policies for the faculty and university staff.

+16. Subject to management agreement between the Commonwealth of Virginia and Virginia Tech, the Board has full responsibility for management of Virginia Tech. (§23-38.91 23.1-1000, Code of Virginia, as amended).